QuentinBultinck/RetroAchievements/Misc/Templates/CR_Templates/ReadyForReview_Template.md

 Your set look pretty polished, but I have a few remarks I'd wish for you to address before we get you into the backlog.

+That said, please keep in mind that I'm not deeply familiar with this game beyond the quick glance I took.
+So any feedback I provide here should always be weighed against your own understanding of the game’s design.
+You’re the expert here.

 # ------Intro_OK------

 Hello @_JR_DEV_USERNAME_

-Your set look very solid, I have no remarks to give, everything looks good from my short review of the set.
+Your set look very solid, I have no major remarks to offer.
+Everything appears well put together based on my brief review.

+That said, please keep in mind that I'm not deeply familiar with this game beyond the quick glance I took.
+So any feedback I provide here should always be weighed against your own understanding of the game’s design.
+You’re the expert here.

 # ------Checklist (for CR)------